tikhoplav/aws-gitlab-cicd/awscli-ecr-push-image.md

 <br>

-Next we need to create new repository by running *(Copy value of the `repositoryUri` field, as it is needed in the next step)*:
+Next we need to create new repository by running *(Copy value of the `repositoryUri` field to clipboard, as it is required in the next step)*:

 ```
 $ aws ecr create-repository --repository-name nginx

 {
     "repository": {
         "repositoryUri": "678005261235.dkr.ecr.eu-central-1.amazonaws.com/nginx",